threefoldfoundation/threefold_data/content/blog/four_phases_of_threefold/four_phases_of_threefold.md

 ## 4 The Phase of Velocity

-The rise of the Internet of Internets and the build up of powerful experiences on Web 4 technology will bring the ecosystem to its fourth phase – Velocity.
-At that moment in time, it will be all about utilization, economic growth and accelerating together towards our collective vision.
+The rise of the Internet of Internets and the build-up of powerful experiences on Web 4 technology will bring the ecosystem to its fourth phase – Velocity.
+At that moment in time, it will be all about utilization, economic growth and the acceleration of our collective vision.

 <br/>

-The ThreeFold tokenomics have been designed to support a decentralized Internet economy that incentives participants to host nodes, validate the blockchain and build applications on the grid.
-The moment utilization kicks in on a large scale on Web 4, the ThreeFold Ecosystem will be ready to reach millions – and eventually, billions – of users through powerful digital experiences that provide a better alternative than today’s paradigm.
+The [ThreeFold tokenomics](https://library.threefold.me/info/threefold#/tokens/threefold__tokenomics) have been designed to support a decentralized Internet economy that incentivizes participants to host nodes, validate the blockchain and build applications on the ThreeFold Grid.
+The moment utilization kicks in at a large scale on Web 4, the ThreeFold Ecosystem will be ready to reach millions – and eventually, billions – of users through powerful digital experiences that provide a better alternative than today’s paradigm.
 As of today, 35% of ThreeFold Token transactions under Proof of Utilization are burnt to create a deflationary economy.
-This will create further value for the token ecosystem as it will reduce the circulating supply in relation to the increasing demand for the ThreeFold Grid’s infrastructure.
+This will create additional [value](https://library.threefold.me/info/threefold#/tokens/threefold__grid_valuation) for the token ecosystem as it will reduce the circulating supply in relation to the increasing demand for ThreeFold’s infrastructure.

 <br/>

-Simply put, Phase 4 will drive significant utilization of the ThreeFold Token and support in positioning it as the Bitcoin for Internet capacity.
+Simply put, the fourth phase will drive significant utilization of the ThreeFold Token and support in positioning it as the Bitcoin for Internet capacity.
 It will open up a decentralized Internet economy full of opportunities, empowerment and meaningful experiences for people all around the world.

 ## Bringing Abundance & Opportunity to the World